Mediation is Essential

 How the Court Divides Property

 The Court does not follow any general rule or formula to divide the property.
 It is not required to evenly split the assets between the partners.
-The Court will consider aspects like property owned before the relationship or marriage, the length of the partnership, and the contributions of each partner during the relationship.
-These contributions include wage earnings, maintenance of assets, gifts and assistance received from others, non-financial contributions, and general efforts for the family as homemaker or caregiver.
-The Court will also consider support for the child, the health and age of the partners and each party’s capacity to earn income in the future.
-The Court does not distinguish between the wage earner and home maker and considers both contributions as equally important.
-It is advisable to hire a lawyer to settle property matters to prevent your ex-partner dragging you to court to get more even after you have settled the disputes informally
+The Court will consider a range of aspects, including but not limited to: the length of the partnership, and the contributions of each partner during the relationship The Court will also consider support for the child, the health and age of the partners and each party’s capacity to earn income in the future.